 Main Image Credit:

 Determined stylist Fern Bowler definitely brings a burst of passion into everything she does — including her hairdressing.
-Part-time Chapel stylist at our Horsham salon, part-time mother to a lovely little boy, we’re left wondering just where she gets all of her energy from.
 With her infectious personality and endless streams of creativity running through her, we were intrigued to know even more about the buzzing stylist behind the chair.